roehampton/module-content/software-development-2/week-11/lab/bak.md

 ## Exception Handling in C++

 C++ does support error handling using `try ... catch`, although it is sometimes frowned upon.
-Error handling in this manner is expensive, and is not used in any area where performance is important (for example, in games development).
+Error handling in this manner is expensive and is not used in any area where performance is important (for example, in games development).
 Indeed, there is very little in the C++ standard library that will throw an exception.
 This is in stark contrast to languages such as Python, Java, and C# where you will find exceptions thrown in many places.
 In Java especially, the compiler will raise an error if you are not properly managing your exceptions.
 C++ simply doesn't do that.
 The compiler will generate an executable and it will run, with undefined behaviour potentially occurring.

 As a first example, **enter and run the following application.**